software-students-fall2023/1-specification-exercise-llca/README.md

 ## Stakeholders

 ### Stakeholder #1: Philip Choi
-Philip Choi is a 22-year-old recent graduate from New York University who has been grappling with nicotine addiction ever since he was a high school student.
+<br>Philip Choi is a 22-year-old recent graduate from New York University who has been grappling with nicotine addiction ever since he was a high school student.
 Although he started smoking out of curiosity and a desire to fit in with his friends, he has now grown a dependency to nicotine.
 He relies on nicotine in many ways, such as to calm his nerves or satisfy his cravings.
 His primary goal is to overcome this addiction and lead a healthier life.
 ### Goals/Needs:
 1. Overcome a nicotine addiction and lead an overall healthier lifestyle, both mentally and physically.
 2. Understand an reflect on his nicotine consumption patterns and history.